VTT Centre for Nuclear Safety

 - Diffusion cells, squeezing cells, hydraulic presses

-Our analysis facilities include the following:
+Our analysis facilities include:

 - Small-angle X-ray scattering (SAXS)